mthompson-lab/mthompson-lab.github.io/_posts/2024-08-02-Karoke-night.md

 <span class="image fit"><img src="/images/2023-07-28-Yosemite_trip.jpg" alt="" class="img-responsive"></span>

-Our lab members had a fun one-day trip to Yosemite this Friday.
-It was a nice time of quality and bonding among colleagues.
+This week, we gathered at Mike’s place for a night of games and karaoke to say farewell to our wonderful undergraduates, Asini and Melissa.
+It was a fun evening full of laughter, music, and great memories.
+We'll miss you both!